GitauHarrison/notes/web_development/personal_blog/working_with_database.md

 # Output
 <Flask 'app'>
 ```
-The interpreter pre-imports app in the context of our application.
+This time round, the interpreter pre-imports _app_ in the context of our application.
+We have no error.
 Very  convinient, right?

 We can configure the shell context to preimport whatever else we want.
 This is done in the `personal_blog.py` file.